stfc/PyTMCI/Readme.md

 ### Developer and Manual Set-Up

 If the automatic set-up does not work, or to develop the code the package can be installed manually.
-The instructions are given for Linux, but the process should be similar for other operating systems.
+These instructions are given for Linux, but the process should be similar for other operating systems.
 Before proceeding, ensure that Python and git are installed on your system and can be run on a terminal.
 Afterwards, open a terminal and follow these instructions